How Strengthening Ties with Employers Can Boost Undergraduate College Enrollment

 The competition for students in higher education is fierce, and it will get even fiercer due to the birth dearth from the 2008 recession.
 The sharp decline in births that year has translated to fewer high school students graduating and attending college, leading to challenges for the college recruiter profession.

 With an ever-smaller applicant pool, it’s imperative to expand your recruitment efforts to reach more potential students.
 One way to do this is to leverage burgeoning technology strategies.
-Here are four that can help you beat the birth dearth and recruit students who will flourish at your university.
+Here are four college recruitment strategies that can help you beat the birth dearth and recruit students who will flourish at your university.

 1. Generate Leads Strategically